jessonfoo/p001/week_3/8_cultural_blog.md

 # U1.W3 Pairing and Giving Feedback

+## Learning Objectives
+- Identify one emotion that arose during a pairing session
+- Describe kind, actionable, and specific feedback
+- Discuss the feeling of vulnerablity when pairing and reading feedback

 ## Directions

 First, create a new HTML file for your this post in your [USERNAME].github.io website.
 Create a new HTML file and use the date to name it `week3_cultural_blog.html`.
 Copy the Code from your `blog_template`.
 Open your file and write a response to the following questions using the HTML you've learned.